PhoenixTales/wiki.gothicarchive.org/items.md

 - can be used to cast "high magic" spells, like giant force-fields or explosions able to destroy such force-fields
 - casting a spell with focus stone uses magic power from the stone, not (only) from the mage
 - in the early design docs there were 12 stones used to create the barrier around the _Royal Ore Mines_, one for each participating mage
   - `Then one of the Water Mages remembers the old altars from the creation of the barrier.
 These contain magical crystals that can focus energy.
-The player is supposed to get the 12 stones.`
+The player is supposed to get the 12 stones.`, `Bring us the stones of the twelve altars!`
   - German: `Da fällt einem der KdW die alten Altäre von der Erschaffung der Barriere ein.
 Diese beinhalten magische Kristalle, die die Energie lenken können.
-Der Spieler soll die 12 Steine besorgen`
+Der Spieler soll die 12 Steine besorgen`, `Bring uns die Steine der zwölf Altäre!`
   - source: `Phoenix Hauptmissionen`
   - in the final version it was reduced to 5 stones, even though there were still 12 mages participating